 Over many years as practitioners, teachers, and researchers in higher education working to understand the nature and theory of educational leadership, it became clear to us that much of the extant literature is inaccessible.
-Reasons for this inaccessibility range from a lack of open content; instances of offensive and outdated language that prioritize Western belief systems; frameworks that ignore the contributions of Indigenous scholars; and minimal consideration for global contexts.
+Reasons for this inaccessibility range from a lack of open content and real world case studies (as opposed to fictitious); instances of offensive and outdated language that prioritize Western belief systems; frameworks that ignore the contributions of Indigenous scholars; and minimal consideration for global contexts.